-The market for therapeutic products that address degenerative diseases is large, and competition is intense and is expected to increase.
-Our most significant competitors are expected to be fully integrated pharmaceutical companies and more established biotechnology companies.
+The market for therapeutic products that address degenerative diseases is large, and competition is intense.
+We expect competition to increase.
+We believe that our most significant competitors will be fully integrated pharmaceutical companies and more established biotechnology companies.
 Smaller companies may also be significant competitors, particularly through collaborative arrangements with large pharmaceutical or biotechnology companies.
 Many of these competitors have significant products approved or in development that could be competitive with our potential products.